-The only setback of this new file format is that the streaming mpeg4 files can only be played on PCs which have Flash 9 or higher installed.
-Looking at our logs, only 0,2% of our visitors have older versions of Flash, unfortunately they won't be able to view the lessons, but in the interest of 99,8% of our students, we had to make this sacrifice.
+The only setback of this new file format is that the streaming mpeg4 files can only be played on PCs that have Flash 9 or higher installed.
+Looking at our logs, only 0,2% of our visitors have older versions of Flash, unfortunately, they won't be able to view the lessons, but in the interest of 99,8% of our students, we had to make this sacrifice.

 I hope this little technological tweak will be to the satisfaction of everyone.
 If you experience any problems or need help, please do not hesitate in contacting me.